inheritedburrp/euler-solutions/README.md

 euler-solutions
 ===============

-solutions to euler problems in pyth
+solutions to euler problems in python just for the backup